lmfit/lmfit-py/_sources/builtin_models.txt

-While many custom models can be built with a single line expression (especially since the names of the lineshapes like `gaussian`, `lorentzian` and so on, as well as many numpy functions, are available), more complex models will inevitably require multiple line functions.
+While many custom models can be built with a single line expression (especially since the names of the lineshapes like `gaussian`, `lorentzian` and so on, as well as many NumPy functions, are available), more complex models will inevitably require multiple line functions.
 You can include such Python code with the `init_script` argument.
 The text of this script is evaluated when the model is initialized (and before the actual